Installing and Setting Up International Tax Reports

 Note:

-The standard Bookkeeper role cannot access the reports in the International Tax Reports SuiteApp even if you add permissions and grant the role access to scripts and reports.
-You should use the pre-configured Tax Reporting Bookkeeper role instead.
+The standard Bookkeeper role can't access the reports in the International Tax Reports SuiteApp, even if you add permissions and grant the role access to scripts and reports.
+You should use the preconfigured Tax Reporting Bookkeeper role instead.

 2. Report By Period

-Make sure that the Report By Period field in Home > Set Preferences > Analytics subtab is set to either Financials Only or All Reports.
+Make sure the Report By Period field in Home > Set Preferences > Analytics subtab is set to either Financials Only or All Reports.
 Report By Period should not be set to Never.
-The Report by Period user preference determines whether report data is calculated by date range or by period.
+This preference determines whether report data is calculated by date range or by period.
 See Reporting Preferences on the Set Preferences Page.

 3. Manage Tax Reporting

-For EU nexuses, set up nature of transaction codes to be used for Intrastat reporting.
+For EU nexuses, set up nature of transaction codes for Intrastat reporting.
 See Nature of Transaction Code.

 4. For Türkiye only: Customs Registration Number

 Display the Customs Registration Number field on your transaction forms.
-This field is hidden by default upon installation of the SuiteApp.
+This field is hidden by default when you install the SuiteApp, but you'll need it for the Customs Declaration for Exports.
 The customs registration number is required for the Customs Declaration for Exports.
 To display the field on your forms, follow the steps in Displaying the Customs Registration Number Field on Transaction Forms.

 5. For Thailand only: Location filter

-The Location filter on the Thailand VAT report is not available to the Tax Reporting roles and the Accountant (Reviewer) role.
-To access the VAT reporting by location feature for Thailand, the Administrator must give those roles the Locations permission with Edit access level.
+The Location filter on the Thailand VAT report isn't available to the Tax Reporting roles and the Accountant (Reviewer) role.
+To use the VAT reporting by location feature for Thailand, the Administrator must give those roles the Locations permission with Edit access.

 6. Commodity Code

-Be sure to add commodity codes to item records used in EU transactions.
+Make sure you add commodity codes to item records used in EU transactions.
 The commodity code is used for Intrastat reporting.
 The Commodity Code field is found on the EU Intrastat Reporting subtab of the Item record.
 For an example, and for information about Item types that use commodity codes, see Commodity Code.

 7. VAT Registration Number

-Be sure to add valid VAT registration numbers to your customer records and vendor records.
+Make sure you add valid VAT registration numbers to your customer records and vendor records.
 The Tax Reg.
-Number or VAT Registration No. field is found on the Financial subtab of the Customer record and Vendor record.
-For customers and vendors located in any of the member states of the European Union, the system validates the VAT number you enter in the field.
+Number or VAT Registration No. field is on the Financial subtab of the Customer record and Vendor record.
+For EU customers and vendors, the system validates the VAT number you enter in the field.
 In addition, a VIES Validation link is provided.
 You can also click this link to validate the number.

 Each EU country has its own VAT prefix and numbering format.
 For information, refer to the VAT identification number structure published by the European Commission.